u-amine/parsec/tutorial.md

 cd /tmp/parsec_graphs/53srr3/test_minimal_network
 ```

-This particular example consists of 4 nodes reaching consensus on the order of one single event.
+This particular example consists of four nodes reaching consensus on the order of one single event.
 It is quite trivial.
-This is why the directory contains only 4 files:
+This is why the directory contains only four dot files:
 ```
 .
 ├── Alice-001.dot